DimonSmart/PdfCropper/README.md

   - `0` = ContentBased (default, analyzes PDF content)
   - `1` = BitmapBased (renders to image, slower but more accurate)
 - `-v, --verbose` - Enable verbose logging
+- `--edge-tolerance <points>` - Distance from the page boundary (in points) that still counts as “touching the edge” when exclusion is enabled (default: 1.0)
 - All low-level switches (`--margin`, `--compression-level`, `--smart`, etc.) remain available to fine-tune or override a preset

 ## Cropping Methods Comparison